mfts/CarND-LaneLines-P1/README.md

 ### Installation

-Runs Jupyter Notebook in a Docker container with `udacity/carnd-term1-starter-kit` image from ![Udacity][docker installation].
+Runs Jupyter Notebook in a Docker container with `udacity/carnd-term1-starter-kit` image from [Udacity][docker installation].

 ```
 cd ~/src/CarND-LaneLines-P1